MaikelsoftTrading/signal-trading-examples/README.md

 10. Flow continues at step 2

 ## Tutorial
-(The development of this tutorial is in progress)
+This tutorial explains how to generate trading signals from last trade prices, and how to to accomplish this with automatically generated candlestick charts.
+The trading strategy in this tutorial will be fairly simple.

 ### Create the trading symbol
-Create the trading symbol for which signals will be generated.
+First, we need to create the trading symbol for which we're going to generate signals.
 Name, lot size and tick size are mandatory.
-Most market data APIs provide an end point for retrieving this information.
+In real trading scenarios this information is typically retrieved from a broker or exchange.
 ```C#
 private static readonly Symbol Amazon = Symbol
 	.Create("AMZN", lotSize: 0.1, tickSize: 0.01)